lmagyar/prim-sync/README.md

 options:
-  -h, --help                         show this help message and exit -a host port, --address host port  if zeroconf is not used, then the address of the server -ui, --unidirectional-inward       unidirectional inward sync (default is bidirectional sync) -uo, --unidirectional-outward      unidirectional outward sync (default is bidirectional sync) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
+  -h, --help                         show this help message and exit -a host port, --address host port  if zeroconf is not used, then the address of the server -V, --dont-validate-server-name    cached zeroconf address and server-name pairing validation is available only with prim-ftpd, disable on other servers
+  -ui, --unidirectional-inward       unidirectional inward sync (default is bidirectional sync) -uo, --unidirectional-outward      unidirectional outward sync (default is bidirectional sync) -d, --dry                          no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up